 Pea Island National Wildlife Refuge

 Drive south down NC-12 from Bodie Island on Hatteras Island and you’ll run into Pea Island National Wildlife Refuge.
-It’s home to two short and interesting trails (North Pond and Salt Flats), great for spotting birds, turtles, and other wildlife.
+It’s home to some of the best beaches on the Outer Banks, but also great trails to explore.

 Raven Rock State Park

-The Raven Rock Loop Trail (2.6 miles, Orange Circle) will lead you to an overlook standing 350 feet above the river.
+The Raven Rock Loop Trail (2.6 miles) will lead you to an overlook standing 350 feet above the river.

 Ready for these Hiking Trails in North Carolina?

 Whether you’re hiking in North Carolina during a lengthy backpack trip or looking for a short loop near one of our cities or small towns, these trails should have you covered throughout the year.

 If you get to check one of these places out in the future, we’d love to hear about your experience.

 Also, if you’re familiar with the Tar Heel State, where are your favorite hiking trails in North Carolina?
 We’d love to know about it and even check it out if it’s not on this list!

 More Hiking Trails in North Carolina (Travel Guides)